 They’ll also tell you what additional preparation (if any) is required.
 Generally, you use the same evidence and information presented during informal negotiations.
 However, your attorney may want to do additional preparation to secure a favorable outcome.

-Contact Whibbs Stone Barnett and Start Your Claim Now
+Contact Whibbs Stone Barnett Turner, PA and Start Your Claim Now

 When you’re injured due to someone else’s negligence, you need a strong attorney to hold them accountable.
 We’re here to fight for every bit of compensation you deserve.
 To talk about your claim and decide on your next steps, call us at 850-500-1111 or reach out to us online.